 423

-Each work order had some vague label: “no picture,” “slow data,” “reception,” whatever.
-Not every job was a trouble call or install, you’d sometimes get oddball ones.
-Disconnect for non-pay, pick up equipment after cancellation, that kind of thing.
+Each work order had some vague category: “no picture,” “slow data,” “reception,” whatever.
+Sometimes you get slightly odder ones- “disconnect - non-pay”, “pick up equipment, cancel service”, that kind of thing.

-One in my stack stood out: “PICK UP EQUIPMENT - DECEASED.”
+One day, one paper in my stack stood out: “PICK UP EQUIPMENT - DECEASED.”

 So I head into the building, which is bustling with people waiting for shuttles, just hanging out.
-It’s quiet, but busy.
-I don’t want to cause a scene or disturb anyone.
+It’s quiet.
+Oddly quiet, for how many people are shuffling around.
+Naturally, I don’t want to be the crude brute, “EY!
+SOMEONE DIE?
+I GOTTA GET THAT TV BOX!”.
+Obviously not my brand.
+Contextual sensitivity, situational awareness, you know.
+All that stuff.

-So I do the respectful discreet thing - I walk up to the front desk, fold my work order over so it shows “DECEASED” - less information to absorb.
+So I do the respectful discreet thing - I walk up to the front desk, fold my work order over so it shows the name, and “DECEASED” - less information to absorb.
 I show it to the lady at the front desk and quietly say, “Hey, I’m here for Mr. Smith - just picking up some cable boxes.
 Do you happen to have them here?”
+I tap on the paper, indicating the name, and the “DECEASED” in giant, bold, monospace dot matrix print.

 The woman at the desk glances at the paper and goes,